Team-TAU/tau/README.md

 1. Click "+ Register Your Application".
 1. Fill in a name for TAU.
 I recommend TAU- YourTwitchName.
 1. Add `http://localhost:PORT/twitch-callback/` as an OAuth Redirect URL.
 (Note the trailing slash, this is required)
+1. Add `http://localhost:PORT/api/v1/chat-bots/twitch-callback/` as a second OAuth Redirect URL.
+(Note the trailing slash, this is required)
 1. Select a category for what you'll be using TAU for.
 Chat Bot is what I've used.
 1. Click "Create"
 1. Click "Manage" for the TAU app.